-Display HDSL Status to show the status of the HDSL segment.
-The HDSL segment has one of the following status conditions:
+Display HDSL Status to show the status of all the HDSL segments and request the user to select the segment of the HDSL to be displayed.
+Each HDSL segment has one of the following status conditions:

 ACTIVE: The segment is functioning normally.